chelseybeck/etl_solution/README.md

         create_disposition = "CREATE_IF_NEEDED",
         write_disposition = "WRITE_TRUNCATE",
         use_legacy_sql=False
       )
+      name_of_task.set_upstream(name_of_task_upstream)

 The above example task will create a new table in BigQuery based on whatever SQL logic is in the .sql file referenced.
 Params are additional parameters you can pass to the SQL file.
-The destination dataset table should be updated with the full table location.
+The destination dataset table should be updated with the full table location (in GCP it's project.dataset.table).
+You set the task by calling name_of_task() or if there are dependencies set an upstream task to wait on using set_upstream.

 Airflow is flexible and extendible - check out their [library of operators](https://airflow.apache.org/docs/apache-airflow/stable/concepts/operators.html) for a better idea of what all tasks can be added.
 ## Updating Transformation Logic
 To update the transformation logic (add features, etc.), update the SQL file corresponding to the task.